apache/cloudstack-documentation/source/installguide/hypervisor/vsphere.rst

 This will ensure the needed firewall rules are applied on boot of ESXi hosts.

-Repeat the same commands that were just added to ``local.sh`` script:
+To make the change on the running host, repeat the commands that were just added to ``local.sh`` script, at the shell command line:

 .. parsed-literal::